psyhtbian/psyhtbian.github.io/_pages/about.md

 I am a Ph.D. student in the Collaborative Innovation Center of Assessment for Basic Education Quality at Beijing Normal University.

-My research focuses on parenting, family dynamics, and adolescent mental health.
-I am especially interested in how parenting processes and family relationships shape adolescents' psychological adjustment, social behavior, and developmental outcomes.
+My current research focuses on parenting, family dynamics and adolescent mental health.

 Research Interests
 ======

-* Parenting and parental burnout
+* Parenting and family dynamics
-* Family dynamics and parent-child relationships
-* Adolescent mental health and development
+* Adolescent mental health
-* Bullying victimization, prosocial behavior, and school adjustment
-* Longitudinal modeling and family-based developmental research
+* Longitudinal method

 Education
 ======